ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

     > **Warning**: for the first call, it takes some minutes for `dynamodb-lambda-function` to start.

-  - In `consumer-service` UI, the news should be displayed
+  - In `news-consumer` UI, the news should be displayed

 - **Deleting news**